investingknights/investingknights.github.io/_posts/2018-03-22-how-to-buy-stocks.md

 ## Choosing a broker
 Even though I have opened my demat account with Zerodha, I didn’t find their platforms smooth enough.
 Often, I ended up with problems in buying stocks.

 **FYERS** is a new generation broker.
-Truly transparent with their operations and they’ve gone ahead to upload their certificates of registration, [check out here](https://fyers.in/why-us/)
+Truly transparent with their operations and they’ve gone ahead to upload their certificates of registration, [check out here](https://fyers.in/why-us/).

-That said, I’ll highly recommend FYERS, they have zero brokerage too.
+**That said, I’ll highly recommend FYERS, they have zero brokerage too.**

 ## Bombay Stock Exchange or National Stock Exchange?
 It doesn’t matter from where you purchase a stock.<br/>